CHS may serve as an internship site for various disciplines.

 CHS strives to maintain a pleasant, efficient, and professional work environment that fosters cooperation and understanding. workplace policies are designed to create an environment where all staff, including interns and members of the public, are treated respectfully and with consideration.
 All staff, including interns, fulfill their assigned tasks, present a professional appearance at all times, and behave in a manner that will not discredit the agency.
 Interns may be dismissed from the program because of security reasons or misconduct.

 - A “typical” 20-hour-a-week intern will got through an evolution in their time at CHS.
-The first month of internship is focused on providing trainings and structure to help you begin your journey as a clinician.
+The first month of internship is focused on providing training and structure to help you begin your journey as a clinician.
 Caseloads will vary between 5 and 10 clients in the first several months.
 As your time at CHS progresses, you will spend approximately 60% in direct service, 20% in indirect service delivery–documentation/client files and 20% in training and supervision.
 A typical internship case-load will consist of 12-15 clients.

-- We recognize our interns are not While they are considered primary therapists, they carry a limited caseload of clients and are supervised by experienced and trained clinicians.
+- We recognize our interns are not considered primary therapists, they carry a limited caseload of clients and are supervised by experienced and trained clinicians.
 The limited caseload provides necessary time for training, supervision, case management including but not limited to treatment planning, documentation and maintenance of assigned client files.

 CHS Internship Opportunities: